JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: Comparison with Related Work

 \section{Comparison with Related Work}

-To situate our contribution within the broader landscape of agentic evaluation, we compare our proposed benchmark against several recent datasets: BrowseComp, DeepResearchBench, RigorousBench, and HealthBench.
+To situate our contribution within the broader landscape of agentic evaluation, we compare our proposed benchmark against several recent datasets: BrowseComp, DeepResearchBench, RigorousBench, HealthBench, and DR.BENCH.
 The comparison focuses on four critical dimensions required for evaluating professional-grade market analysis agents:

 \begin{enumerate} \item \textbf{Real-world Authenticity:} Whether the queries and tasks reflect genuine, complex user needs rather than synthetic or simplified prompts. \item \textbf{Temporal Sensitive:} Whether the evaluation supports \textbf{real-time verification} of dynamic information (e.g., current exchange rates, latest policy changes) rather than relying on frozen, outdated snapshots.
 This addresses the \textit{Temporal Sensitivity} challenge identified in the main text. \item \textbf{Reference-free Evaluation:} Whether the verification mechanism supports open-ended generation without relying on a single static gold reference, addressing the \textit{Open-endedness} challenge. \item \textbf{Expert-aligned Logic:} Whether the evaluation criteria enforce domain-specific constraints (e.g., logical dependencies, compliance checks) rather than just surface-level factuality. \end{enumerate}